hanumantmk/EncodedValue/README.md

     * for regulard fields, returns a Pointer< T > ::Reference
     * for array fields, returns one of the Pointer's
     * for bit fields, returns a BitFieldPointer< ... >
-    * for portable packed struct, returns a pps::Reference
+    * for ev structs, returns a ev::Reference

 <h2><a name="meta_pointer">Meta Pointer</a></h2>